pzwiernik/upf-statistics/content/event/_index.md

     title: '<span id="seminars">Seminars</span>'
     text: |
       Our main seminar series is the **Statistics Seminar at UPF**, organised by Chiara Amorino and Lorenzo Cappello.
-      We also run the *Internal Statistics Seminar* and a number of reading seminars.
+      We also run the *Internal Statistics Seminar* and several reading seminars.

 ##############################################################################
 # 1 · Dynamic list — Seminars